-If you’d asked me in November what Palenque was, I wouldn’t have known what to tell you.
+If you’d asked me what San Basilio de Palenque was, I wouldn’t have known what to tell you.
 In fact, I’d never heard of Palenque until someone asked me if I was visiting during my time in Cartagena.
-Palenque de San Basilio is actually a UNESCO World Heritage site founded by escaped African slaves.
+San Basilio de Palenqueis actually a UNESCO World Heritage site founded by escaped African slaves.
 The ships would arrive in Cartagena and slaves that actually did escape, would go back to help others escape as well.
 You can still find the town filled with the descendants of those slaves working hard to preserve their culture and spread knowledge about it.

 I know that Black people are all over the world, but I never thought that Cartagena would be the place I’d visit and they actually acknowledged their Blackness.
 During my travels, I often find that people several shades darker than me pretend that they aren’t Black at all.
 This especially happens in Latin America.
 They act as if they did not also descend from African ancestors, but I digress.